mongodb/atlas-sdk-go/docs/doc_1_concepts.md

 ## Experimental Methods

-GO SDK uses `experimental` label in documentation and codebase to mark newly introduced methods that have not yet undergone extensive usage and testing.
+The Atlas Go SDK uses the `experimental` label in the documentation and codebase to mark newly introduced methods that have not yet undergone extensive usage and testing.

-> NOTE: `Experimental` label is specifically associated with GO SDK methods, and does not pertain to the underlying Atlas feature itself.
+Note: The `experimental` label refers specifically to the Atlas Go SDK methods.
+The label does not pertain to the underlying Atlas feature.

 If you encounter any problems with methods marked as experimental, feel free to raise a [Github issue](https://github.com/mongodb/atlas-sdk-go/issues/new/choose).